AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/workers-property.md

 ## Access the worker container

-You can use a SSH to connect to the worker instance, inspect logs, and interact.
+You can use an SSH to connect to the worker instance, inspect logs, and interact.

 **To access a worker instance**: